-The Spanish property Delgado is pursuing LEED Platinum certification.
+The Spanish property Delgado is pursuing LEED Platinum certification that is expected in Q3 2024.

 On the German portfolio, offers for a green electricity procurement policy are to be received in 2024, in addition to the implementation of smart water-saving equipment.